 ABP’s continued investment in infrastructure, equipment and systems, ensures the Port of Hull is capable of delivering the supply chain solutions our customers need.

-Every year ABP is proud to sponsor the Humber Coastal Half Marathon.
-Around 2,500 runners from around the country take part in the scenic run to raise money for local good causes.
+Every year ABP is proud to sponsor the Humber Coastal Half Marathon when 2,500 runners from around the country take part in the scenic run to raise money for local good causes.
 The port is also heavily engaged in supporting a range of other charities.

 Delivering for customers

 A wide range of paper products and specialist paper-handling vessels can be accommodated at the Finland Terminal, which has more than 70,000sqm of covered storage.
 Hull Cold Store has over 24,000cu m cold storage and is equipped with a 10,000-pallet capacity that can freeze products down to -25ºC.
 Storage facilities for general cargo incorporate over 40 transit sheds covering 230,000sqm and 65ha of open storage.
-P&O Ferries operate Terminals 1 and 2 for their daily Hull-Rotterdam and Hull-Zeebrugge freight, car, and passenger crossings, handling more than one million passengers a year.
+Operating from Terminal 1, P&O's Hull-Rotterdam daily ferry service is the gateway to Holland and Germany for freight, car, and passengers.
+The overnight service takes 12 hours.

 Along with its sister port at Immingham, the Port of Hull’s capacity is being significantly increased to meet growing customer demand, following a £50 million investment across the two ports.

-In 2017, Green Port Hull, at the heart of the ‘UK’s Energy Estuary’ was opened at the port, a £310 million joint venture between ABP and Siemens to create a renewable energy hub with world-class offshore wind turbine blade manufacturing, assembly and servicing facilities as its centrepiece.
+Green Port Hull, at the heart of the ‘UK’s Energy Estuary’ was opened at the port in 2017, a £310 million joint venture between ABP and Siemens creating a renewable energy hub with world-class offshore wind turbine blade manufacturing, assembly, and servicing facilities as its centrepiece.

 Port of Hull handles9.7 million tonnes of cargo every year